senorgeno/csvue/framework/docs/en/misc/contributing/code.md

 One thing you do not want to do is to issue a git commit with the -a option.
 This automatically stages and commits every modified file that's not expressly defined in .gitignore, including your crawler logs.

 	$ git commit -a

+Sometimes, you might correct an issue which was reported in a different repo.
+In these cases, don't simply refer to the issue number as GitHub will infer that as correcting an issue in the current repo.
+In these cases, use the full GitHub path to reference the issue.

+	$ git commit -m 'Issue silverstripe/silverstripe-cms#100: Some kind of descriptive message'

 ## What is git rebase?